jomof/kane/GoalSeeking.md

 This walk-through will show a very simple case of using minimize(...).

 Topics covered:
-- Using sheetOfCsv(...) to construct a sheet from a string in CSV format.
+- Using parseCsv(...) to construct a sheet from a string in CSV format.
 - Adding rows, columns, and cells to an existing sheet.
 - Using minimize(...) to seek a goal